inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 ## Chat Web-App

-There are two versions of the web-app.
-They appear identical within the browser window, differing in the details of how they interact with the Ollama service.
-The differences between the two, and the instructions for running each is given in the next sections.
+There are two ways to make requests of the Ollama service.
+The demo uses the browsers' built-in `fetch()` function.
+The other method is to use the Ollama client library, discussed briefly in the section following the next section.

 ### Chat using `fetch()`

-The `whatExpress.html` web-app uses the browser's built-in `fetch()` function to send queries to the Ollama service.
+The `whatExpress.html` web-app uses `fetch()` to send queries to the Ollama service.
 The advantage is that no other support library or code needs to be installed.
 The disadvantages are that setting up the parameters for `fetch()` and managing the response are a little more involved.
 In terms of the request, it is necessary to provide the request headers, specify that it is a `POST` request, make the request of the correct Ollama service endpoint, set the `Content-Type`, and properly set up the body payload.
 For the chat end-point, the response is a special type of JSON, namely `json-nd` that must be parsed and processed to retrieve the actual AI's text to show on the web page.
-The second web-app, discussed in the next section, uses a library that hides a lot of these details when interacting with the Ollama service.
+Using a client library, briefly discussed in the next section, hides a lot of these details when interacting with Ollama.

 The demo web-app is launched in the same way as the main Adaptive Palette
 application: